-Microsoft details T-URLv2 model that can translate between 94 languages
+Microsoft details T-ULRv2 model that can translate between 94 languages

 “Microsoft Office and Microsoft Bing are available in over 100 languages across 200 regions.
 We have customers in every corner of the planet, and they use our products in their native languages,” Tiwary and Zhou continued.
 “To truly democratize our product experience to empower all users and efficiently scale globally, we are pushing the boundaries of multilingual models.”

-T-URLv2 will power current and future language services available through Azure Cognitive Services, Microsoft says.
-It’ll also be available as a part of a program for building custom applications, which was announced at Microsoft Ignite 2020 earlier this year.
+T-ULRv2 will power current and future language services available through Azure Cognitive Services, Microsoft says.
+It will also be available as a part of a program for building custom applications, which was announced at Microsoft Ignite 2020 earlier this year.
 Developers can submit requests for access.

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here